HEP-KBFI/tth-bdt-training/jupyter_nb/README.md

 Do it preferentially on this folder, otherwhise you will just have to browse up to this folder on the browser.

-Tip: after open a notebook once you can leave it open in your browser and just ask to reconect the kernel everytime you open it again in a ssh sessrion.
+Tip: after open a notebook once you can leave it open in your browser and just ask to reconect the kernel everytime you open it again in a ssh session.